results-oriented and people-centered UN programmes

 We work with UN agencies, governments, civil society, business, academia and local communities to achieve SDGs.
 This is how our programmes are contributing to SDGs.

-SDG Fund receives the Ecovidrio award for the best 2.0 campaign for #recipe4change
+#recipe4change receives the Ecovidrio award for the best 2.0 campaign

 The campaign featured the collaboration of the Master Chefs the Roca Brother, UNDP Goodwill Ambassadors with the SDG Fund, and attracted nearly 2,000 recipes from around the world.
 Over six months, participants used social media to submit their cooking creations, each of which responded to a distinct challenge that the chefs would communicate on their social media channels.